 The present General Terms and Conditions do not authorise use of the European Commission visual identity and logo.
-The latter are subject to specific terms and conditions you can consult here.
+The latter are subject to specific terms and conditions.
 Any rights not explicitly granted under the present General Terms and Conditions are subject to specific requests for permission from the European Commission.